 And beyond that there were many things that I took from the course regarding business process design, implementing business process change, and measuring and managing business processes — all of which have proved invaluable to me considering the amount of business change that the organisation is currently going through.

 What did you enjoy most about the BCMG training experience?

-Next I’ve got my eye on the Certificate in Commercial Awareness or the Certificate in Benefits Management and Business Acceptance!
+Next I’ve got my eye on Commercial Awareness, or the Benefits Management and Business Acceptance.

 - Commercial Awareness, because I think that it is key for business analyst’s to fully understand the organisations in which we work — especially organisational behaviour and culture, which would help me improve my stakeholder management.

 - It is also important to understand the financial aspects of the organisation and track the benefits, which were touched on in the Modelling Business Processes course, by knowing how and when they will be measured — to ensure that the project was successful.

 Tyrone took the steps to learn business process modelling techniques that are making a valuable impact.
 Are you ready to gear up?
 Download the Modelling Business Processes course brochure now.